brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 the BAH wonders
 whether that tall cliff facing them across the valley might be the Redwall.
-Could they have climbed into the familiar layers unaware while dazed with heat?
+Could they have climbed into the familiar layers unawares while dazed with heat?
 But, no:
 he spies the real $Mr standing at a much higher elevation.
 The nearer cliff —
 which, thanks to B, we can label $Ys — must be an unfamiliar stone.
-Like the valley’s other strata, he notices, it’s tilted north, like the deck of a ship that’s listing badly to starboard.
+Like this valley’s other strata, he notices, it’s tilted north, like the deck of a ship that’s listing badly to starboard.

 So if the lower cliff belongs to the valley,